 American Medical Association: Coping with COVID-19 for Caregivers Survey Tools

 The AMA has developed two short anonymous survey tools designed to provide organizations with information about how COVID-19 is affecting clinician/staff health and wellness on an ongoing basis.
-The tool can be used to track trends in stress levels, identify specific drivers of stress and provide direction for developing supportive infrastructures.
+The tools can be used to track trends in stress levels, identify specific drivers of stress and provide direction for developing supportive infrastructures.
 The survey results are administered at no cost by the AMA.

 National Academy of Medicine: Resources to Support the Health and Well-Being of Clinicians During the COVID-19 Outbreak